AlaknandaA/End_to_end_ML/README.md

 - Deployment: Heroku
 - Web dev: HTML & CSS

+Project context:
+- Stock investments provide one of the highest returns in the market.
+Even though they are volatile in nature, one can visualise share prices and other statistical factors which helps the keen investors carefully decide on which company they want to spend their earnings on.
+- Developing this project idea using the Dash library (of Python), we can make dynamic plots of the financial data of a specific company by using the tabular data provided by yfinance python library.
+On top of it we can use a machine learning algorithm to predict the upcoming stock prices.

 File structure is as follows:
 - `app.py` contains web layout and server function.
 We will be referring to it as our main file.
 - `model.py` is where we will implement a machine learning model for forecasting the stock price.